 Antibiotic-free Food: Though still a niche in the food market, increasing consumer awareness is paving the way for a growing market in antibiotic-free food.

 New Business Model for Antibiotics: A mix of innovative approaches to R&D and regulatory tools can help bring novel antibiotics to the market.
 It’s an entirely new business model.

 Precision Treatment: New diagnostic tools can help doctors prescribe narrow spectrum antibiotics which only target the bad bacteria at play.
 Precise diagnose for precision treatment bring down overuse of antibiotics.

 Seven out of eight urban citizens breathe air that fails to meet WHO safe levels.
 Transport is mainly to blame, however, societies need mobility of people and goods to function and develop.

-Flexibility Mobility: A flexible transport system provides fexibility in travel times, forms of transport and service provider, while today many people’s daily transport choices are being dicated by previous investments – for example, the car.
+Flexibility Mobility: A flexible transport system provides flexibility in travel times, forms of transport and service provider, while today many people’s daily transport choices are being dictated by previous investments – for example, the car.

 Crowd Transport: The transport collaborative economy is an opportunity to ride together and transport stuff together, which will bring down congestion and air pollution from emissions.

 Low Transport Cities: Imagine living in a city where all your activities are within reach on foot, by bike or by a well-connected transport system.
 A low transport city is such a place.